openvinotoolkit/model_server/demos/real_time_stream_analysis/python/README.md

 ## Requirements
 - on the client side it could be Windows, Mac or Linux.
 FFMPEG should be preinstalled in order to follow the scenario with RTSP client.
 Python3.7+ is needed.
 - the server can be deployed on Linux, MacOS (only with CPU execution on x86_64 arch) or inside WSL on Windows operating system.
 - images sent over gRPC are not encoded, so there should be good network connectivity between the client and the server.
-At least 100Mb/s for realtime video analysis at high rate.
+At least 100Mb/s for real-time video analysis at high rate.

 ## gRPC streaming with MediaPipe graphs